 The Money Laundering and Terrorist Financing ( Prevention) Act (WWFT) was created to prevent money laundering that finances terrorism.
 Pursuant to this Act, financial institutions must report suspicious activity or unusual transactions, but not report this - whether intentionally or not - and may be sanctioned.
 The United States Department of the Treasury is fully dedicated to combatting all aspects of money laundering at home and abroad, through the mission of the Office of Terrorism and Financial Intelligence (TFI).

 In addition, you are obliged to do a UBO check regularly : who is the Ultimate Beneficial Owner of a company?

-It is therefore very important that you regularly research partners, suppliers and customers ensuring adherence to AML regulations.
-Nexis Diligence is the tool that gives you the opportunity to screen individuals and organizations.
+It is therefore very important that you regularly research partners, suppliers and customers ensuring adherence to AML regulations and compliance programs.
+Nexis Diligence is the tool that gives you the opportunity to screen individuals and organizations to take financial action.
 Enter the name of the organization or person and search the database for financial statements, past crimes, adherence to compliance laws and regulations and more.
 This ultimately gives you a professional and safe audit trail.

 Nexis Diligence offers:

 Access to more than 400 databases and more than 200 million international, listed and private companies.